 Our progress to date

-By rapidly scaling our teams and tree planting operations, we are now the largest, most efficient reforestation organization in Kenya.
-With 45 project sites across the country, we are re-establishing a sustainable water supply through protecting and replanting around springs and rivers, restoring critical habitat for wildlife, stabilizing steep slopes prone to landslides, and securing livelihoods.
+By rapidly scaling our teams and operations, we are now one of the largest, most efficient restoration organization in Kenya.
+With 26 project sites across the country, we are re-establishing a sustainable water supply through protecting and replanting around springs and rivers, restoring critical habitat for wildlife, stabilizing steep slopes prone to landslides, and securing livelihoods.